Finishers & Non-Finishers

 Drop Bag Pick-up

-- A minimum of one ambulance is on call at the start/finish area throughout the race
+A minimum of one ambulance is on call at the start/finish area throughout the race

-- In case of any emergency, the entire course receives cell phone coverage and all aid stations have phones to call emergency personnel
+In case of any emergency, the entire course receives some degree of cell phone coverage and all aid stations have phones to call emergency personnel

 Racer registration indicates your consent to follow the established Continental Divide Trail Policy outlined by the USFS: “Bicycle use may be allowed on the CDNST (16 U.S.C.
 1246(c)) if the use is consistent with the applicable land and resource management plan and will not substantially interfere with the nature and purposes of the CDNST.”